FuelLabs/fuels-ts/apps/docs/src/guide/errors/debugging-revert-errors.md

 It will not log out the message associated with the revert error.
 This can make debugging functions with multiple require statements difficult.

-## Temporary Workaround
+## Temporary Workarounds

+### Using `__to_str_array`

+You can work around this by using the `__to_str_array` helper function to convert the `str` slice to a string array:

+<<< @/../../docs-snippets/test/fixtures/forc-projects/revert-errors/src/main.sw#revert-errors-6{rust:line-numbers}

+The SDK will log out the message associated with the revert error like so:

+<<< @/../../docs-snippets/src/guide/errors/debugging-revert-errors.test.ts#revert-errors-7{ts:line-numbers}

+### Using custom error enums

-You can work around this by using custom enums to represent the error messages.
+You can also work around this by using custom enums to represent the error messages.
 For example, you can create an enum like this:

 <<< @/../../docs-snippets/test/fixtures/forc-projects/revert-errors/src/main.sw#revert-errors-2{rust:line-numbers}